 In case of inclement weather, Grace follows Rapides Parish Public Schools for school closings.
-In other words, if the Parish announces a Weather Closing for Schools, Grace is closed.
-On very rare occasions, Grace has closed while the Parish Schools have remained open.
-Local news reports should broadcast that information, as well our Parent Alert system.
+Radio or television should broadcast that information, as well our Parent Alert system.

 Campus Visitors

 Grace does not allow students or teachers to be visited by anyone who has not been approved through the School Office during any part of the school day.
 The campus, which includes lunch areas and the parking lots, is considered closed to visitors.
 All approved visitors must wear a visitor badge, available at the School Office.
 Students from other schools are not allowed to visit during the school day.
 Parents, please see Parent/Teacher Conferences (p.
 19).